Kat632/P3-Sims4-RealEstate-Quiz/README.md

 ![Leaderboard](/assets/leaderboard_after.png)

 The user will then be asked if they wish to start the game or exit the game.
+In the finished version of the site, the user can also choose to go back to the main menu or exit the game.

 #### Exit Game Screen

 ![Exit Game Screen](/assets/end_game.png)

-This will thank the user for playing the game and hope they come back soon.
-Happy Simming!
+This will thank the user for playing the game.
+In the final version of the game, there is a message informing the user that they can press the blue button at the top to restart the game.

 ## Future Enhancements